002A/ixora.io/itp/project_development_studio/feedback-collective-review.rst

 Data Management
 ===============

-The `Google Street View API <https://developers.google.com/maps/documentation/streetview/intro>`_ allows 25,000 API requests per day so I am acquiring a lot of images quickly.
-This needs to be organized in a sensible and accessible fashion.
+The `Google Street View API <https://developers.google.com/maps/documentation/streetview/intro>`_ limits the number of API requests per day.
+Downloaded images need to be organized in a sensible and accessible fashion.
 I put a lot of work into figuring out how to best do this.

 Ultimately I created a convenient user interface using Python and matplotlib.
 I can visualize the graph of locations I have data for.